jimmejardine/qiqqa-open-source/DEVELOPER-INFO.md

   > If you run this script and restart Visual Studio afterwards, you **must** re-configure Visual Studio configuration.
 See that the active "Solution" is "Release+SETUP" and in dialog from menu `Build` > `Configuration Manager` for solutions nameed "Debug" and "Release" two projects "ClickOnceUninstaller" and "QiqqaPackager" would be unchecked.

-- `./build_installer.sh` : the alternative to building the Qiqqa.Packager project and the older way to build a Qiqqa `setup.exe` installer. *Obsolete.*
+- `./build_installer.sh` : the alternative to building the Qiqqa.Packager project and the older way to build a Qiqqa `setup.exe` installer.